AURA® Interior Paint

-Aura Interior, with our exclusive Color Lock technology, delivers the ultimate performance for brilliant, rich, and everlasting color.Learn More
+AURA Interior, with our exclusive Color Lock® technology, delivers the ultimate performance for color depth and richness that lasts.Learn More

 Choosing an Interior Paint Sheen